-At GONG we made the choice to facilitate the practice with:
+At GONG we made the choice in 2020 to make it easier to practice with :

-- A sufficient number of Handles to get the Wing out of the water, turn it over easily, take it in hand at low power, then put your hands on the handles at full power.
+- A sufficient number of handles to get the Wing out of the water, turn it over easily, take it in hand at low power, then put your hands on the full power handles.

-- Logos on each Handle to make it clear what they are for.
+- Logos on each handle to clearly indicate what they are for.

 Wings without windows are cheaper, lighter and easier to store.